MHKiT-Software/MHKiT/docs/source/river.rst

 .. _wave:

-Wave Module
+River Module
 ------------

-The wave module contains a set of functions to calculate quantities of interest for wave energy converters (WEC).
+The river module contains a set of functions to calculate quantities of interest for wave energy converters (WEC).

 The wave module contains the following submodules: